 Despite laying the groundwork for social computing in SharePoint 2010, Microsoft has pretty much left social to such third-party vendors as NewsGator and harmon.ie and others to figure out how to make SharePoint more friendly to end users in this Facebook-influenced world.
-But a recent flurry of interviews by Jared Spataro, Microsoft's Senior Director, SharePoint Product Management, touching on SharePoint and social computing, leaves industry watchers trying to connect the dots.
+But a recent flurry of interviews by Jared Spataro, Microsoft’s Senior Director, SharePoint Product Management, touching on SharePoint and social computing, leaves industry watchers trying to connect the dots between Social and SharePoint.

 At the least, the picture emerging is one of Microsoft “realizing” that it’s time to get into social computing.
 Whether this realization will be accompanied by Microsoft following its historical pattern of acquiring a company or two with the skills and technology it needs remains to be seen.
 Perhaps it’s enough today to say that in the area of social computing and SharePoint, Microsoft has awakened and is poised to flex its muscles.

 So what has “awakened” Microsoft?
 You can’t ignore the Forester figure Spataro quoted when I spoke with him, that by 2016, social computing will be a 6.4 billion dollar market.
 Of course Microsoft would want a piece of the action.